Computational Imaging for Machine Perception: Transferring Semantic Segmentation beyond Aberrations: Introduction

-Based on the benchmark, we conduct comprehensive evaluations on the influence of aberrations on state-of-the-art segmenters, revealing that aberrations bring considerable damages to the segmentation performance.
-Additionally, extensive experiments on possible solutions to SSOA show that CIADA outperforms the state-of-the-art UDA method~\cite{hoyer2022daformer} by $3.29/4.02$ in mIoU on {Cityscapes~\cite{cordts2016cityscapes}}${\to}${KITTI-360-ab} and $2.28/3.48$ in mIoU on {KITTI-360~\cite{liao2022kitti}}${\to}${Cityscapes-ab}.
-CIADA is a successful attempt to combine advanced CI techniques with unsupervised domain adaptive SSOA, paving the way for MOS-driven scene understanding.
+Based on the benchmark, we conduct comprehensive evaluations on the influence of aberrations on state-of-the-art segmenters, demonstrating that aberrations bring considerable damage to the segmentation performance.
+Additionally, extensive experiments on possible solutions to SSOA, \eg~Src-Only (model trained on source clear images), CI\&Seg (computational imaging before Src-Only model) and proposed CIADA, as shown in Fig.~\ref{fig:intro}, show that CIADA is a more competitive solution.
+Taking the Oracle (model trained on target aberration images) as the upper limit, we also show the relative performance and the results under the robustness metric of relative performance under corruption (rPC)~\cite{michaelis2019benchmarking,hummer2023vltseg} over the four aberration levels in Fig.~\ref{fig:solution}, where CIADA effectively mitigates the clear-to-aberration domain gap and reveals superiority in all settings.
+Specifically, CIADA outperforms the baseline ST-UDA method~\cite{hoyer2022daformer} by $3.29/4.02$ in mIoU on {Cityscapes~\cite{cordts2016cityscapes}}${\to}${KITTI-360-ab} and $2.28/3.48$ in mIoU on {KITTI-360~\cite{liao2022kitti}}${\to}${Cityscapes-ab}.
+CIADA is a successful attempt to combine advanced CI techniques with unsupervised domain adaptive SSOA, presenting a novel insight and paradigm for applying MOS in semantic scene understanding.

-In summary, \emph{it is the first work to address semantic segmentation under severe optical aberrations of MOS} to the best of our knowledge.
+In summary, \emph{it is the first work to address semantic segmentation under severe optical aberrations of MOS}, to the best of our knowledge.
+The conventional computational imaging for human perception is extended to \textbf{computational imaging for machine perception}.
 We deliver four main contributions: \begin{compactitem} \item We explore the applications of minimalist optical systems in semantic scene understanding, \ie, semantic segmentation beyond optical aberrations, from an unsupervised domain adaptation perspective. \item We benchmark the task through \emph{Virtual Prototype Lens (VPL)} groups, which can translate existing datasets into corrupted images under various levels of aberrations.
-We provide \emph{Cityscapses-ab} and \emph{KITTI-360-ab} to foster semantic perception under aberrations. \item We propose \emph{Computational Imaging Assisted Domain Adaptation}, coined \emph{CIADA}, an UDA framework distilling the knowledge of computational imaging to segmentation under aberrations. \item We conduct comprehensive evaluations on state-of-the-art segmenters and possible solutions to SSOA, where UDA is verified effective for SSOA and CIADA provides a superior solution. \end{compactitem}
+We provide \emph{Cityscapses-ab} and \emph{KITTI-360-ab} to foster semantic perception under aberrations. \item We propose \emph{Computational Imaging Assisted Domain Adaptation}, coined \emph{CIADA}, a UDA framework distilling the knowledge of aberration-induced blur from computational imaging to segmentation under aberrations. \item We conduct comprehensive evaluations on classical segmenters and possible solutions to SSOA, where UDA is verified effective for SSOA by experiments and CIADA provides a superior solution. \end{compactitem}